alexgibson/concierge/README.md

 A responsive UI component for installing [Open Web Apps](https://developer.mozilla.org/en-US/docs/Web/Apps) via the browser.

 Installer automatically generates a customizable “install” button that can be used in any web app.
-It will only display on devices that support installable Open Web Apps, and only if the app has not yet been installed on a device.
+It will only display on devices that support installable web apps, and only if the app has not yet been installed.

 Note: This project is still in early stages of development